fewer computer

 I am in here.

-Infinite Jest opens in November YDAU with Hal (potentially named after Shakespeare's prince in Henry IV?), seventeen, narrating.
+November YDAU with Hal, seventeen, narrating.
 Twice Hal begins a sentence with "I am."
-Hal is facing off with several school deans, who are considering his admission to Arizona.
-(ASU?
-AU?)
-Twice it's said that Hal has justified his seed.
-Through his tournament performance.
-His academic performance has recently slipped, making it difficult to believe that he could really be the sole author of such essays as Neoclassical Assumptions in Contemporary Prescriptive Grammar, The Implications of Post-Fourier Transforms for a Holographically Mimetic Cinema, The Emergence of Heroic Stasis in Broadcast Entertainment, Montague Grammar and the Semantics of Physical Modality, A Man Who Began to Suspect He Was Made of Glass, Tertiary Symbolism in Justinian Erotica.
+Twice it's said that Hal has justified his seed (through his tournament performance), the double meaning presumably intentional.
+His academic performance has recently slipped, making it difficult to believe Hal could really be the sole author of such essays as Neoclassical Assumptions in Contemporary Prescriptive Grammar, The Implications of Post-Fourier Transforms for a Holographically Mimetic Cinema, The Emergence of Heroic Stasis in Broadcast Entertainment, Montague Grammar and the Semantics of Physical Modality, A Man Who Began to Suspect He Was Made of Glass, Tertiary Symbolism in Justinian Erotica.

 There is nothing wrong.
 I'm in here.